Reuben Te Rangi

-Reuben Te Rangi (born 14 October 1994) is a New Zealand professional basketball player for the Auckland Tuatara of the New Zealand National Basketball League (NZNBL).
-He is also contracted with the South East Melbourne Phoenix of the Australian National Basketball League (NBL) and is a regular New Zealand Tall Black.
+Reuben Rangi-Ua Te Rangi (born 14 October 1994) is a New Zealand professional basketball player for the New Zealand Breakers of the Australian National Basketball League (NBL).
+He started his Australian NBL career in 2012 with the Breakers, with whom he won two championships in 2013 and 2015.
+Te Rangi joined the Brisbane Bullets in 2016 and won both the Best Sixth Man Award and Most Improved Player Award in 2019.
+He played four seasons with the South East Melbourne Phoenix before signing with the Tasmania JackJumpers in 2024.
+He returned to the Breakers in 2025.

+Te Rangi is a regular New Zealand Tall Black and has played many seasons in the New Zealand National Basketball League (NZNBL).

 Early life

 Te Rangi was born in Auckland and raised in the South Auckland suburb of Manurewa.
 He attended Auckland Grammar School and played junior basketball for Counties Manukau Basketball Association.

 Professional career

 Australian NBL

 Te Rangi made his debut in the Australian NBL during the 2012–13 season as a development player with the New Zealand Breakers.
 He was subsequently a member of the Breakers' championship-winning team.
 For the 2013–14 season, he was elevated to the Breakers' roster on a full-time contract.
 In March 2015, he won his second NBL championship when the Breakers defeated the Cairns Taipans in the NBL Grand Final.
 A year later, he helped the Breakers reach the 2016 NBL Grand Final series, where they were defeated by the Perth Wildcats.

 In April 2016, Te Rangi joined the Brisbane Bullets.
 In February 2019, he was named the NBL's Best Sixth Man and Most Improved Player.

 On 22 July 2020, Te Rangi signed a two-year deal with the South East Melbourne Phoenix.

-On 24 March 2022, Te Rangi signed a two-year contract extension with the Phoenix.
+On 24 March 2022, he signed a two-year contract extension with the Phoenix.
 In January 2023, he played his 300th NBL game.

+On 26 July 2024, Te Rangi signed with the Tasmania JackJumpers for the 2024–25 NBL season.
+In January 2025, he played his 350th NBL game.

+On 8 April 2025, Te Rangi signed a two-year deal with the New Zealand Breakers, returning to the club for a second stint.